ngx-ree/ControlPanelsScripts/README.md

 etc/templates - Contains templates for each script which will be used to create the initial `*PID.include.ks` file after the script's first start (the template is simply copied to the ship's subdirectory as a file with a given name following the ship-script naming convention).

 boot - Standard kOS subdirectory containing scripts loaded on boot.
 The CP scripts package contains script 'archive.ks' which (when set as boot file) switches the terminal to archive filesystem after launch or switching to a given vessel.
 Its usage is optional, according to your preferences.

+### Ships installation

+Unpack `CPShips.zip` or `CPShips_noLaser.zip` into your save's VAB Ships directory.
+This package contains example vessels to work with included example scripts.
+All vessels were created without any other parts mods than kOS and LaserDist.
+Vessels in `CPShips_noLaser.zip` are variants without LaserDist mod parts.

 [back to TOC](#table-of-contents)